ivandustin/seeds/README.md

 Just as the living Father sent me, and I live because of the Father.
 So is the one who eats me, and he will live because of me.

+###### John 8:12

+I am the light of the world.

+Whoever follows me shall never walk in the darkness, but will have the light of life.

 ###### John 8:31-32

 If you abide in my word, you are truly my disciples.